Climate Change Terms and Definitions

 Primary production is the production of organic compounds from atmospheric or aquatic carbon dioxide, principally through the process of photosynthesis.

-Seed particles are tiny solid or liquid particles that provide a non-gaseous surface to allow water to make the transition from a vapor to a liquid.
+Seed particles are tiny solid or liquid particles that provide a non-gaseous surface.
+The surface allows water to make the transition from a vapor to a liquid.

 Sediment data are materials and measurements obtained from taking a vertical core of lake bottom sediment and analyzing the layers.